-Have you observed your mother any time in the kitchen keeping cut potatoes or brinjals in cold water?
+Have you observed your mother any time in the kitchen keeping cut potatoes or brinjals in salt water?

-Why does she put them in cold water?
+Why does she put them in salt water?

-Cold water prevents the outer surface of the potato and brinjal from colouring.
+Salt water prevents the outer surface of the potato and brinjal from colouring.
 Small quantities of acids like vinegar or lemon juice in water will also prevent browning of vegetables.